Iris-Marjollet/Iris-Marjollet/README.md

 ### Hello, I'm Iris Marjollet 👋
-I'm an engineering student at Télécom SudParis.
+I'm an engineer in computer science who recently gratuated from Télécom SudParis.
 On my GitHub profile, you can see all my projects.

 <!--